KateLotero/Dashboard__NILM/README.md

 # Dashboard__NILM

 This project is a dashboard oriented to NILM (Non-Intrusive Load Monitoring).
-On the dashboard, the user can monitor the energy consumption of three devices: the washing machine, microwave, and fridge.
+On this dashboard, called Nix, the user can monitor the energy consumption of three devices: the washing machine, microwave, and fridge.
 The user can select different dates and obtain the consumption in a month or per hour for each device.

 This project is divided in three parts.
 Firstly, a stage to desegregate the total power consumption through a LSTM neural network, saving the results in MongoDB Atlas.
 Secondly, an API that makes the queries to MongoDB Atlas, and finally, a web application to show the user different graphs about their electricity consumption.